Which analytics will give me the best tools to grow my business?

 Show me the money

-If we compare social followers and email subscribers, who are more likely to eventually convert into paying customers?
+If we compare social followers and email subscribers, who are most likely to convert into paying customers?

 Make your marketing efforts count: a recent example

-I was recently traveling and picked up a map highlighting all the various museums in the city.
 The paper was great quality, the graphics were flashy, and it folded nicely into my pocket.
-The only issue was that they forgot the most important element to any marketing campaign, which essentially rendered the map worthless.
+The only issue was they forgot the most important element to any marketing campaign, which essentially rendered the map worthless...

 If you still decide to go with a more traditional advertising medium, how can you make sure you get the best bang for your buck?